United States Senate: History

 Before the adoption of the Seventeenth Amendment in 1913, senators were elected by the individual state legislatures.
 Problems with repeated vacant seats due to the inability of a legislature to elect senators, intrastate political struggles, bribery and intimidation gradually led to a growing movement to amend the Constitution to allow for the direct election of senators.

+In contrast to House of Representatives, the Senate has historically had stronger norms of conduct for its members.